w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 It is possible to derive account IDs/addresses from these pallet IDs in the same way parachain IDs can also be represented as addresses.
-For example, using the [Substrate JS Utilities tool](https://www.shawntabrizi.com/substrate-js-utilities/) by Shawn Tabrizi, converting `py/trsry -> address` will return the substrate address for the treasury:
+For example, using the [Substrate JS Utilities tool](https://www.shawntabrizi.com/substrate-js-utilities/) by Shawn Tabrizi, converting `py/trsry -> address` will return the Substrate address for the treasury:

 `5EYCAe5ijiYfyeZ2JJCGq56LmPyNRAKzpG4QkoQkkQNB5e6Z`